 How to Choose the Best Clothes Dryer

-If you are planning to buy a clothes dryer, here are the things and features you can consider before purchasing one.
+If you plan to buy a clothes dryer, consider these things and features before purchasing.

 #1 - Size

 The larger the capacity, the bigger the dryer.
 However, you must also determine your laundry area's space capacity before buying a larger or smaller dryer.
-Avoid going through the heartache of purchasing what you believe to be the ideal dryer to find out it doesn't fit once you get it home.
+Avoid going through the heartache of purchasing what you believe to be the ideal dryer and finding out it doesn't fit once you get it home.

-Even though the measurements of the appliance you're considering are listed on the tag or website, it is still a good idea to measure it just in case.
-Additionally, bear in mind that it's a good idea to allow some space between your dryer and the wall or other appliances for safety reasons.
+Even though the measurements of the appliance you're considering are listed on the tag or website, it is still a good idea to measure it.
+Remember to allow space between your dryer and the wall or other appliances for safety reasons.

 #2 - Ducting

-Vented dryers produce a lot of warm, humid air; therefore, choosing a dryer that can be ducted outside is best.
-Dripping walls and mouldy ceilings are avoided through ducting towards the outdoors.
+Vented dryers produce a lot of warm, humid air, so choosing one that can be ducted outside is best.
+This will prevent dripping walls and mouldy ceilings.
 However, ducting kits are optional extras for different dryer models; kits are provided with some dryers but not all.

 #3 - Wall-mounted or Stackable

-If your house has a smaller laundry area space, you'll save space if your dryer can be wall-mounted or stacked on top of a front-loading washing machine.
-The only dryers often mounted on a wall are vented dryers.
+If your house has a smaller laundry area, you'll save space if your dryer can be wall-mounted or stacked on top of a front-loading washing machine.
+Ventilated dryers are the only dryers often mounted on a wall.

 However, stackable models are intended to be placed on top of a front-loading washer of the same manufacturer.
 As best advice, before you purchase a clothes dryer, find out if it can be stacked or wall-mounted.